 8. Welcome and Next Steps

-Marketing automation goes way beyond just bringing new customers in.
+Marketing automation goes way beyond just lead generation and bringing new customers in.

-Automation campaigns are a great way of welcoming your new customers.
+B2B marketing automation campaigns are also a great way of welcoming your new customers.

 As soon as someone becomes a customer, you could have email go out from the relevant account manager, letting them know the next steps involved in their buying process or even asking them to send over meeting dates.